 - Fake Irish: She sports an Irish accent as Morgan in Tears to Tiara.

-- Fake Nationality: She often voices German characters (i.e. Laura Bodewig, Christiane Friedrich) with an appropriate accent, except for Asuka.
+- Fake Nationality: She often voices German characters (such as Laura Bodewig or Christiane Friedrich) with an appropriate accent, except for Asuka.

 - Fake Russian: She played the Russian Kudryavka Noumi in Little Busters!.